prathami1/go-cli/README.md

 > App type: flask (detected from app.py)
 > Cloud provider: gcp
 > Region: us-central1
+> ⚠️ Google Cloud CLI is not installed
+> 🔧 CloudDeploy can automatically install Google Cloud CLI for you
+> Would you like to install Google Cloud CLI now? (y/N) y
+> ✅ Google Cloud CLI installed successfully!

 clouddeploy deploy --auto-approve
 > 🎯 Detected Flask app with high confidence